simonesilvestroni/m2m-website/_pages/now.md

 ## Reading

-Heavily struggling to focus on one book at a time.
+I usually struggle to focus on one book at a time.
 My Kobo tells me I'm currently reading something in the range of 17 or 18 books.
-If I had to narrow down to the three books I've been more focused on I'd say: _Stasiland_ by Anna Funder, _Everything That Remains_ by Joshua Fields Millburn and _Industrial Society And Its Future_ by Ted Kaczynski.
+However, I’ve recently managed to focus only on [*Kallocain* by Karin Boye](https://en.wikipedia.org/wiki/Kallocain).

 ## Growth?